WWW UBO

 UBO: Very well, I suppose you've got equally compelling evidence that sabre-toothed tigers rode motorbikes?

 Mack: Ah well, this of course is common knowledge.
 It has been accepted as fact since 1956 when cave paintings were discovered in France, depicting a sabre-toothed tiger popping a wheelie to the amazement and delight of a crowd of lady sabre-toothed tigers.
-The sequence in our programme is based on that very painting, and the bike is authentically constructed from the materials available at the time - mostly rocks, bamboo, vulcanised coconuts and foam rubber, which scientists believe was in abundance during the cambrian period.
+The sequence in our programme is based on that very painting, and the bike is authentically constructed from the materials available at the time - mostly rocks, bamboo, vulcanised coconuts and foam rubber, which scientists believe was abundant during the cambrian period.

 UBO: And the leather jacket?